Teeling Whiskey's Pre-tax Profits Increase 56%

-Teeling Whiskey has increased its pre-tax profits by 56% last year to €1.01 million.
+Teeling Whiskey's its pre-tax profits increased by 56% last year to €1.01 million.

-Teeling increased its turnover by 5% to €15.6 million, with €13.6 million coming from the sale of goods, and €1.9 million for the rendering of services.
+Teeling's turnover increased by 5% to €15.6 million, with €13.6 million coming from the sale of goods, and €1.9 million coming from the rendering of services.

 Its turnover from Irish operations decreased by 5% to €4.8 million.